Omar659/NLP/README.md

 # NLP
-Natural Language Process problem analized from course at "La Sapienza Università di Roma"
+Natural Language Process problem analized from the course in NLP at "La Sapienza Università di Roma"